GatorEducator/GatorMiner/CONTRIBUTING.md

 git push -u origin feature-name
 ```

 If you are not yet a collaborator on this project, then we recommend you to first fork the repository, add your new feature, document and test it as appropriate.
+You can also contact the project maintainers and we could grant you the access as an project contributor as soon as possible.

+You are welcome to open an issue first to describe what you want to do.
+If there is already an issue that matches with your PR or if you want to work on, leave a comment there instead and let us know what you plan to do.

 ### Automated Testing